In the event of your death, are you leaving others with a financial burden or can you rest assured that your life is covered!

 2) Income Protection

 Pays you a lump sum should you become permanently disabled.
 If you add a waiver of premium to your policy it would mean that when you are at claim stage the company you are insured with will pay your policy premiums from then on.
 You can be covered to age 70 for disability.

 75% of your income can be insured and will be paid to you monthly in the event of you being disabled.
 There are varying waiting periods and insured terms that affect the premiums of this policy.
-The bonus is the premium is fully tax deductible.
+This benefit is not taxable or tax deductible

 DREAD DISEASE (AKA TRAUMA COVER / SEVERE ILLNESS)

 Dread disease cover provides a lump sum – tax free benefit that becomes payable in the event of you getting any of the severe illnesses like cancer, a heart attack, stroke etc. These events strike without warning – just because no-one in your family has had a dread disease it doesn’t mean you are safe!
 This cover pays on diagnosis and could provide you with immediate income for the extra expenses you could incur in the treatment of the disease.